-- To explore the feasibility of forming a MAT with other Catholic schools - Ensure a diverse range of extra-curricular activities that matches pre-pandemic levels. - Trips & visitors are encouraged and are planned in a manner that enhances the curriculum offer. - Foster an environment in which pupils continue to feel safe, and in which all types of bullying, discrimination and peer-on-peer abuse (including but not exclusive to racial or gender based) - online or offline - are not accepted and are dealt with quickly, consistently and effectively whenever they occur - Maintain a strong focus on attendance and punctuality so that disruption is minimised, particularly around persistent absence and term-time holidays - Preparation for Section 48 inspection (due Jan 2022) to include inducting either an existing or new governor into the role of RE governance leadership
+- To explore the feasibility of forming a MAT with other Catholic schools - Ensure all pupils achieve their full potential before leaving St Aidan's, especially those more able pupils who have the capacity to reach greater depth. - Embedding the new Little Wandle phonics scheme, ensuring adequate resourcing and appropriate training for all staff to be able to deliver the programme. - Trips & visitors are encouraged and are planned in a manner that enhances the curriculum offer. - Foster an environment in which pupils continue to feel safe, and in which all types of bullying, discrimination and peer-on-peer abuse (including but not exclusive to racial or gender based) - online or offline - are not accepted and are dealt with quickly, consistently and effectively whenever they occur - Maintain a strong focus on attendance and punctuality so that disruption is minimised, particularly around persistent absence and term-time holidays